AIMA Journal Editorial Guidelines

 We ask that articles meet the following criteria:

-- Charts/graphs should be supplied as high-resolution JPEG.
-We reserve the right not to include any low quality image.
+- Charts/graphs should be supplied as high-resolution JPEG

+Please note that availability is limited, and we cannot accept any additional contributions once all the spots have been filled.
 To secure your spot, please make sure to email Caterina Giordo prior to the deadline.
-All deadlines can be found here.
+The full editorial calendar can be found here.

 Please note that AIMA reserves the right to decline a contribution and is not obliged to provide any rationale for that decision.
 In such an event, AIMA will keep that decision entirely confidential.